-This plan operates on a three-year cycle and the bonus payments can be spread over a maximum of five years, i.e. two years after the end of the cycle.
-A bonus is earned and a reserve is constituted when Transat A.T.
+Under the terms of this plan, a bonus is earned and a reserve is constituted when Transat A.T.
 Inc. realizes an adjusted net income of 3% or more.
 Half of the reserve is paid to the participants at the end of each year of the cycle.
 If, during the cycle, Transat A.T.
 Inc. does not reach a performance threshold (adjusted net income) of 2%, the reserve is reduced by 50%.
-The balance of the reserve is paid at the end of the second year after the end of the three-year cycle.

 When the 3% target for the adjusted net income is achieved, the value of the bonus earned for a year corresponds to 50% of the salary of each of the eligible executive officers.
 In case of achievement of the adjusted net income of 3.5% or more, the bonus earned corresponds to 100% of the salary of each of the Named Executive officers.
 The bonus earned under this special bonus plan is added to the bonus earned under the STIP.

-No bonus was earned under this plan since its implementation.
+No bonus has been earned under this plan since its implementation.